Building Code Update

 I would like to see Lafayette address indoor air quality for commercial buildings as pertains to pathogen transmission management.
 Despite abundant evidence that respiratory illnesses such as COVID spread via airborne transmission, there has been no large-scale effort to address the role that building ventilation plays in disease spread.
 Building codes would never allow water from waste pipes to circulate back to supply pipes, yet equivalent air recirculation is considered acceptable.
 It would be great for Lafayette and for the broader community if Lafayette's commercial building codes addressed indoor air quality with regard to mitigating the spread of airborne disease.

-ddlenz asked over 1 year ago
+ddlenz asked almost 2 years ago

 Thank you for taking the time to share this.
 The project team has reviewed your question and will also share it with City Council when the new codes are presented for adoption in early 2023.
 To dive into the specifics, the mechanical code currently requires that buildings be either naturally ventilated with openings that are sized at least 4% of the occupied floor space or, more commonly in commercial, mechanically ventilated through one or more of several different options which are found in Section 403 if the International Mechanical Code.
 While the ventilation of a space may not address all the concerns presented by the question, the City of Lafayette is working with a regional cohort and efforts to improve indoor air quality are in progress and will be incorporated into future editions of the code (which are updated every three years or sooner as needed.)
 Please don’t hesitate to contact staff if you have any questions or need additional information.